Iris can be installed using conda or pip.

 conda install -c conda-forge iris-sample-data

-The latest Iris source release is available from https://github.com/SciTools/iris.
+The latest Iris source release is available from SciTools/iris.

-Once conda is installed, you can install Iris using conda and then activate it.
+Once conda is installed, you can create a development environment for Iris using conda and then activate it.
 The example commands below assume you are in the root directory of your local copy of Iris:

 environment name and all the relevant top level conda-forge package